alexelwood14/O2-LFP-modelling/README.md

 julia> using IJulia
 julia> notebook()
 ```
 4. Jupyter should open in the browser.
+Navigate to the desired notebook.

 ### Importing Data